ipmob/detection-and-diagnosis-of-seizure-using-EEG-signals/README.md

 # Automated-detection-and-diagnosis-of-seizure-using-EEG-signals
-Implementation of a research paper to varify its accuracy and work with 1D CNN
+*Implementation of a research paper to validate its accuracy *Find new NN to improve its accuracy